Bathrooms Home Fixes You Can DIY Home Improvement Projects YouTube

 Once the cartridge is out, make sure there’s no debris in there.
 You’ll want to make sure it’s clear before putting in the new cartridge.

-From here, it’s basically the same thing in reverse order.
+From here, it’s the same thing in reverse order.

 There should be some lubricant in the packaging with the new cartridge- it helps to apply that to the cartridge before sliding everything back in.